A BRIEF HISTORY OF CALGARY, ALBERTA, CANADA

 The Foundation of Calgary

 Calgary is also a major shopping centre.
 Chinook Centre opened in 1960.
 Southcentre Mall opened in 1974.
 CrossIron Mills Shopping Centre opened in 2009.
-Today Calgary is a thriving city and its still expanding rapidly.
+Today Calgary is a thriving city and it is still expanding rapidly.
 The famous building called The Bow was built in 2012.
-Today the population of Calgary is 1.1 million.
+Today the population of Calgary is 1.2 million.